ErinMyLungs/AnalyticStopwatch/README.md

 ### Outline:

-* `src/`  - contains all code required to run PyToggl
+* `clockpuncher/`  - contains all code required to run Clock Puncher
    * `main.py` - The main file that combines GUI, database, and application logic to make the above images
    * `database.py` - Contains the Database class that does CRUD operations for main.py
    * `models.py` - Dataclasses that represent rows in the Entries and Projects table